syeddanish41/wAlnut/README.md

 computer.
 This can be scaled to surpass the collective intelligence of the 7+ billion human brains on Earth.

-I believe that this intelligent machine will be able to solve many of our hardest problems and will cause many new hard problems.
+I believe that an intelligent machine will be able to solve many of our hardest problems and will cause many new hard problems.
 Technology has always been used to do great good and great evil and it is scary to imagine the great evil this technology brings.
 I desperately want to help build a technology that